 He said having an overall clean and fresh environment plays a big role in keeping show lambs healthy.
 Not only is clean water and fresh feed vital, but a clean environment with fresh bedding is just as important.

 Next, he puts a high emphasis on his lambs’ nutritional needs, and includes several BioZyme® products all containing Amaferm® to keep his lambs eating and healthy.
-Amaferm is a natural prebiotic designed to maximize the nutritional value of feed.
-It is research-proven to increase water and feed intake.
-In addition, research shows that Amaferm decreases body temperature in heat-stressed animals.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 Dahmer says all the lambs that he and his siblings show are on Sure Champ® Spark®, a pelleted, concentrated daily supplement.
 He can tell within a day or two if they run out of the product because if the lambs don’t get in their daily ration, they will start to go off feed.
 Another product he uses regularly is Vita Charge® Liquid Boost®, a liquid supplement that supports digestive health and promotes feed and water intake during times of stress and recovery.